 - Occasions - for the file which contains the information about consumption occasions

 - Drinks - for the file which contains the information about the drinks consumed on each occasion.

-The append wizard won't allow you to continue to the next step until you define the relevant units of count.
+If you have three levels of data, the append wizard won't allow you to continue to the next step until you define the relevant units of count.

 Link Sources Example

-In this example data has been collected at multiple levels.
+In this example, data has been collected at multiple levels.